santialbo/mv-power-tools/README.md

 }
 ```

-When running `grunt deploy` grunt will upload the files to a folder with the same name as the version specified in `package.json`.
+When running `grunt deploy` grunt will upload the file to a folder with the same name as the version specified in `package.json`.
 It also uploads them to a folder called `latest`.

-*Remeber to up the version when you do changes*
+*Remeber to up the version on package.json when you deploy a new version*

 Contribute
 ----------